For Women At D.C.'s 'Families Belong Together,' The Protest Was Personal

 Some women showed up with other women, bonded by their shared experiences of being mothers and their horrified reactions to recent news stories.

 Migui Adams, a mother, came to the rally with two childhood friends of more than 30 years.
-Adams wore an olive green shirt that mocked Melania Trump's controversial jacket during her visit to a detention shelter, a move that Adams called "a big slap in the face."
-She and her friends had felt personally affected by the coverage of detained children.
+Adams wore an olive green shirt that mocked Melania Trump's controversial jacket during the first lady's visit to a detention shelter, a move that Adams called "a big slap in the face."
+Adams and her friends had felt personally affected by the coverage of detained children.

 "We were devastated, we were crying for days.
 It was incredible how emotional we've all become," Adams said.
 Attending the rally in D.C. was important to them — it was where they grew up.
 "We're also Hispanic Americans, we were born here, our parents came here," she explained.
-"We love D.C. ... this is our home."
+"We love D.C. ...
+This is our home."

-One mother, Shelby Workman, arrived with her husband and two children, including her five-year-old daughter Blythe Marie.
+One mother, Shelby Workman, arrived with her husband and two children, including her 5-year-old daughter Blythe Marie.
 It was her young daughter's very first protest, and Workman wanted to teach her how to "speak up and to have a voice."
 She described her conflicted feelings as a concerned mother and a self-proclaimed "patriot."

 "As I was preparing for the Fourth of July for my kids — we always buy the red, white and blue, the flags ...
 I feel myself taking a little breath," Workman said.
 "I'm not proud of our country at the moment, I'm not proud of what we're doing.
 This I'm proud of, this rally I'm proud of."
 Workman made sure to dress Blythe in red, white and blue, a demonstration of her family's love of America, in spite of current events.